organization

 Space Systems Engineering Space Systems Dynamics Toshiya Hanada(Professor),

-Yasuhiro Yoshimura(Assistant Professor),
+Yasuhiro Yoshimura(Assistant Professor)

 Space Transportation Systems Engineering Hideaki Ogawa(Associate Professor),